 Something's coming.

-We have not heard the last of Pierre Delecto.
+We have not heard the last of Pierre DeLecto.

-But you notice there's a woman or two, one named Jennifer, where uh he's writing back and forth with that Jennifer.
+But you notice there's a woman or two, one named Jennifer, where he's writing back and forth with that Jennifer.

 What was that all about?